onflow/docs/docs/evm/about.md

 # About EVM on Flow

-Flow is a secure Layer 1 blockchain committed to driving Web3 adoption into the mainstream.
-The team behind the blockchain not only coined the term NFT but made strides in opening up web3 to the world through Disney Pinnacle, NBA Topshot and Doodles.
+Flow is a secure Layer 1 blockchain committed to driving web3 adoption into the mainstream.
+The team behind the blockchain not only coined the term NFT but made strides in opening up web3 to the world through Disney Pinnacle, NBA Topshot, and Doodles.
 A significant milestone in this journey is the introduction of Ethereum Virtual Machine (EVM) equivalency in 2024.

 ### **Seamless Integration for Ethereum Developers**